kachan1208/hello-world/twilio.md

-### How Does End-to-End Encryption Work?
+### How Does End-to-End Encryption Work With Twilio?
 End-to-end encryption consists of securing data between two users or endpoints using a private & public key for each user or endpoint:

 <a href="https://virgilsecurity.com"><img src="my_new_img/e3kit_twilio.jpg" width=100%></a>

+- Twilio SDK on the Client side allows users to send and receive messages, join groups and communicate with Twilio backend in other ways, while Virgil handles encryption of users' messages and data.
+- Virgil e3kit SDK on the Client side allows you to generate a public and a private key for your user.
 - The public key is published to Virgil Cards Service, part of the Virgil Cloud PKI.
 When your users want to send a message, the Virgil SDK uses the recipient's public key to encrypt the message data in a way that only the recipient's corresponding private key can decrypt it.
 - The private key is kept on the end-user's device, enabling the user and only the user to decrypt any messages or data that other users sent to them.
 It's similar to the relationship between a public mailing address and a private mailbox.
 You look up someone's address to send them a letter, but only they can unlock their mailbox to open and read the letter.

 The address book (Virgil's Cards Service), mailing address (public key) and mailbox key (private key) are related to each other, but can't be traced to each other in any way that would compromise the security of the system.
 End-to-end encryption also locks the letter (message data), and only the recipient has the key to unlock it.

-This setup enables users to encrypt a message on their phone or computer, send it over the Internet to a recipient without any chance of another party reading it in transit or on the server, and have it be decrypted only by the recipient on their phone or computer.
+This setup enables users to encrypt a message on their phone or computer, send it over the Internet with the help of Twilio to a recipient without any chance of another party reading it in transit or on the server, and have it be decrypted only by the recipient on their phone or computer.
 This all works seamlessly for the end-users and it only takes a few lines of code to implement using e3kit SDK.

 # Get Started

 ## Step 1: Set Up Your Backend
 We assume that you already have a Twilio Project.
 If you don't, please create one now.
 Also, we assume that you have a basic backend server for your app.
-Your server must be able to create and store user records in persistent storage and provide a user authentication strategy, whether that's a simple username/password or a third-party provider like GitHub or Facebook.
+Your server must be able to create and store user records in persistent storage and provide a user authentication strategy, whether that's a simple username/password or a third-party provider like GitHub or Facebook, so make sure to implement that feature as well.

 ### Provide your users access to Virgil and Twilio Cloud
 To make API calls to the Virgil Cloud, you'll need to provide the users of your app with a JWT that contains the user's `identity` which is a string that uniquely identifies each user in your application.
 For this tutorial we'll assume that your user records have a unique ID assigned by the database, known as `uid`, and we will use that as their `identity`.